Neighbourhood / Voluntary Arts Grants 2026

 2. Track record and experience of the organisation or group

-Download our guidance document below which explains the application questions in greater detail.
+Download our Neighbourhood / Voluntary Award 2026 Submittable Guidance Document below which explains the application questions in greater detail.
 We recommend printing this and keeping it beside you through the process.

-Our team of Arts Officers offer information sessions ahead of the revenue arts grant deadline each year.
-These information sessions will be announced along with the release of the grant guidelines later this year.
+Our team of Arts Officers offer information sessions ahead of the Arts Grants deadline each year.

 The aim of our information sessions is to provide help and guidance with all aspects of the online application process.
 The information session will be led by the Arts Officer Team.
 The session consists of a 25-minute walk-through of the application form, followed by 20 minutes of questions and answers.